 PSD helping students thrive socially, emotionally, physically and academically

 The Community Toolkit debuted with a look at PSD mental health services for students and suicide prevention.
 The second segment in the series highlights the importance of digital citizenship and internet safety.
-Information on both topics are linked in the catalogue below.
-The Community Toolkit will address more issues over the coming months.
+Information on both topics are linked below.

 Mental Health Services and Suicide Prevention

 This segment focuses on PSD mental health services for students, suicide prevention and how the district responds to students in immediate crisis.
 The section also lists the warning signs that a child may be struggling, as well as parent tips and community resources available.
 PSD TV videos, featuring the PSD Mental Health team, take an in-depth look at district and school level support.
 Learn more on the "Mental Health and Suicide Prevention" web page.

 This second installment in the Community Toolkit series covers digital citizenship and internet safety.
 A special PSD News feature tells how technology is used in the classroom and what the district does to protect students online.
 In the PSD TV video, School Resource Officer Keith Maynard highlights the importance of parents being engaged with their children and aware of their online behavior.
 Internet safety seminars available this fall are also listed.
 Learn more on the " Digital Citizenship and Internet Safety" webpage.